ALAG11/ALAG11/README.md

 # 💫 About Me:

-I am a 20-year-old currently pursuing my B. Tech in Computer Science and Engineering from SRM Institute of Science and Technology, Kattankulathur, Chennai, Tamil Nadu.

-I am skilled in Machine Learning and Data Science, capable of designing and implementing sophisticated models and algorithms to extract insights from data and make predictions.
+Highly motivated and versatile Computer Science student pursuing a B. Tech in Computer Science and Engineering at SRM Institute of Science and Technology.
+Proficient in Machine Learning and Data Science, adept at designing and implementing sophisticated models and algorithms to extract insights from data and drive informed decisions.

-In addition to this, I am an Android App Developer also skilled in C, C++, Java, Python and JavaScript programming.
-I have knowledge and experience working with various Frontend and Backend Frameworks for Mobile Applications like React Native,etc.
+As an Android App Developer, I have a strong command of C, C++, Java, Python, and JavaScript, with hands-on experience in various Frontend and Backend Frameworks, including React Native.
+My passion lies in creating intuitive and efficient mobile applications.

-I am also a Web Application Pentester and a Vulnerability Analyst having impeccable knowledge about Networking and Penetration Testing and have experience working on Kali Linux and Parrot OS and its Tools.
+Additionally, I excel as a Web Application Pentester and Vulnerability Analyst, leveraging my impeccable knowledge of Networking and Penetration Testing.
+I’ve worked extensively with tools on Kali Linux and Parrot OS, enhancing the security of web applications and contributing to a safer digital landscape.

-Currently, I am involved in making various Data Science/Machine Learning and Android Application Projects and doing Penetration Testing, improving the security of various Web Applications, and enhancing my knowledge on the same.
+Currently, I’m actively involved in diverse projects spanning Data Science/Machine Learning and Android Application Development, continuously expanding my skill set and knowledge base.

 ## 🌐 Socials:
 <p align="left"><a href="https://www.linkedin.com/in/alok-agnihotri-422a2826a" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" width="32" height="32" /></a></p>